malletgaetan/amVy/README.md

-# A small and simple interpreter for amVy
+# amVy interpreter

-amVy is a simple language, derived from the Monkey programming language, which was my first source of knowledge for writting this interpreter.
+amVy is a simple language, derived from the Monkey programming language, which was my first source of knowledge while designing amVy.
-The final objective is to build a 100% stack based, no heap data structure programming language.
+The final objective is to build a language with no heap, that still implement a sort of dynamic memory allocation.

 ## Example